rajmohanb/turnrelay/README.md

 This application will reside along with the TURN/STUN server and provide the ability for the users to manage their TURN accounts.

-Note: This is an old rails application based on rails 3
+Note: This is an old rails application based on rails 3, no longer maintained/updated.